Licences issued before 19 January 2013

 If you’re already licensed to ride a moped your driving licence will show as category P.

-The new rules won’t affect you, but any new licences issued to you will show categories AM and Q, as well as category P. This means you will also be allowed to ride 2 or 3-wheeled mopeds with a top speed of 50 km/h.
+The new rules will not affect you, but any new licences issued to you will show categories AM and Q, as well as category P. This means you will also be allowed to ride 2 or 3-wheeled mopeds with a top speed of 50 km/h.

 Car driving test passed before 1 February 2001

-You don’t need to take compulsory basic training (CBT) to ride a moped if you passed your car driving test before 1 February 2001.
+You do not need to take compulsory basic training (CBT) to ride a moped if you passed your car driving test before 1 February 2001.
 You’ll still need to complete CBT to ride a motorbike, however.

 Car driving test passed on or after 1 February 2001

 You need to take CBT to ride a moped if you passed your car driving test on or after 1 February 2001.

 However, you will not need to take further theory and practical tests or take CBT again.